alexlee22/indoor-tracking-blog/_posts/2016-07-19-further-look-into-hotfix.markdown

         sleep 60

-        # - NOTE - # Start the infiniate checking loop to see if the server is up.
+        # - NOTE - # Start the infinite checking loop to see if the server is up.
 IF up don't do anything but IF down restart the process
         while $highnoon;
         do
                 # Check if port is in use, in which the server will be running